Are Carpet Beetles Actually Dangerous?

 - Always keep food away sealed and packed carefully or stored in the refrigerator.

-- Next step is to cover the vents that are another not well-known entry points.
+- The next step is to cover the vents that are other not well-known entry points.

 - Close windows and doors, attach screens and ensure they are in good shape.

 - Don’t let other insects get inside your property as carpet beetles feed on dead bugs as well.
 If you’ve tried anything but insects are still entering, call for professional pest control.